paulovieira/roam-scrollbars/README.md

 - set the scrollbar width and maximum height of block embeds and page embeds
 	- for block embeds, you can optionally make the scroll start only in the children (of the block being embeded)

-The following screenshots shows gives a before/after overview (in the right image notice the scrollbars in the main view and sidebar, and the height of the block embed and code block).
+The following screenshots gives a before/after overview.
+In the right image notice the scrollbars in the main view and sidebar, and the height of the block embed and code block.
+In this case the settings "maximum height" were configured with "30%" (a percentage of the screen height).
+However you also can disable this feature.

 <p align="center">
 	<img